PwC Australia puts nine partners on leave amid tax leak scandal

 Also Read: GST fraud: A new challenge for UP govt; Noida sees cases double in 3 years

-Amid calls to bar the company from all government work, PwC Australia on Monday directed nine partners to go on leave, according to a statement.
+"We know enough about what went wrong to acknowledge that this situation was completely unacceptable.
+No amount of words can make it right," she said.

+The Australian Treasury referred the matter to police for a criminal investigation last week.
+PwC agreed to stand down from government work any implicated staff a day later.

-The chair of the firm's Governance Board and its risk committee will also step down, with two independent directors set to join the board, the statement added.
+Ahead of parliamentary hearings this week expected to focus on the scandal, the firm said the chair of its Governance Board and the head of its risk committee will also step down, and two independent directors were set to join the board.

+The firm also announced plans to ring-fence its lucrative government contracting business from other parts of the firm as it tries to head off calls for a total ban on government contracts.
+The business will have a separate board.

-"It is now clear that when we learned of the confidentiality breach and related issues we failed to conduct an appropriate root cause investigation," acting CEO Kristin Stubbins said in the statement.
+"It is now clear that when we learned of the confidentiality breach and related issues we failed to conduct an appropriate root cause investigation," Stubbins said in the statement.

 "That was the result of a failure of leadership and governance."